Pine Cones Process Art Activity for Preschoolers

-Painting tools made from pine cones are fun to use in a creative art activity.
-These simple painting tools are easy to make from regular pine cones and will add interest to your next process art experience with preschoolers.
+Painting with pine cones is a fun creative art activity for preschoolers.
+These simple painting tools are easy to make from the top portion of regular pine cones.
+Add interest to your next process art experience by using pine cones as paint brushes and stamps.

 Privacy and Disclosure